istio-ecosystem/multi-mesh-examples/add_hoc_limited_trust/README.md

 The following diagram shows the state of the clusters after configuring exposing and consuming of the `ratings` service:

-![Two clusters after configuring exposing and consuming the reviews service](MeshFederation3_bookinfo.svg)
+![Two clusters after configuring exposing and consuming the reviews service](MeshFederation3_bookinfo.svg) *Two clusters after configuring exposing and consuming the reviews service*

 ### A single cluster with isolation between namespaces after configuring exposing and consuming the ratings service

 In case you perform the instructions in this blog post on a single cluster, your cluster has the following state now:

 ![A single cluster with isolation between namespaces after configuring exposing and consuming the ratings service](MeshFederation3b_bookinfo.svg)
+*A single cluster with isolation between namespaces after configuring exposing and consuming the ratings service*

 ### Cancel exposure of ratings